 OPSS works with notified bodies, inspection authorities and individual manufacturers and importers to achieve the desired outcome of the Directives, employing a variety of techniques including market intelligence gathering, test purchases, product testing and any other innovative solutions to deliver the outcomes.

 OPSS follows the approach identified by WELMEC (European Cooperation in Legal Metrology) in market surveillance guides 5.2 and 5.3 – Market Surveillance Guide (NAWI and MID) and Risk Assessment Guide for Market Surveillance: Weighing and Measuring Instruments – to fulfil a programme of interventions in the market place.

 Each market surveillance activity is targeted at a sector, product type, manufacturer, distribution method or individual product following a risk assessment exercise.

 When non-compliances are discovered the response will be both proportionate to the impact on consumers and the market place whilst remaining consistent with responses by other member states throughout Europe.
-RD fully participates in the activities of WELMEC Working Group 5 to ensure a high level of European consistency is achieved.
+OPSS fully participates in the activities of WELMEC Working Group 5 to ensure a high level of European consistency is achieved.

 Where necessary, OPSS uses appropriate sanctions to ensure the outcomes identified in the Directives are achieved.
 A full range of sanctions is available from administrative actions through to a full European safeguard action including product withdrawal from the market.
 Regulated entities affected by OPSS’ use of sanctions have a right of appeal as laid out our Challenges and appeals guidance.

 As OPSS’ overarching objectives, the Utilities team initiated the UK’s first market surveillance project in relation to active electrical energy meters approved under Annex MI-003 of the MID.